SpinDoctorMRI/SpinDoctor/README.txt

 Website of SpinDoctor can be found at http://www.cmap.polytechnique.fr/~jingrebeccali/software.html

+User guide of SpinDoctor and Neuron Module is located at https://github.com/jingrebeccali/SpinDoctor/blob/NeuronModule/User%20Guide.pdf

 Software requirements: SpinDoctor NeuronModule is compatible with MATLAB (version R2017b or later).

 Getting started